Should I Do Kegels? A Complete Guide to Pelvic Floor Exercises

 Take a slow, quiet, deep breath.
 You might feel your pelvic floor/ perineum/ taint/ rectum/ butthole gently move slightly downward into the seat below you.
 It’s ok if you don’t.

-As you start your exhale, feel the sides of your vagina or rectum come slightly closer to each other (think elevator doors closing) then lift, (feeling the elevator go up slowly, floor by floor)
+As you start your exhale, feel the sides of your vagina or rectum come slightly closer to each other (think elevator doors closing) then lift, (feeling the elevator go up slowly, floor by floor).

 Hold for as long as you are still exhaling.

-Inhale and Release, allowing the pelvic floor to fully relax.
+Inhale and release, allowing the pelvic floor to fully relax.
 You should feel the muscles lower or drop back down.

 Immediately start your next exhale and squeeze.